Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

 \subsection{Problem Statement}

 We consider convex optimization problems of the following form

-under inexact information on its derivatives.
+under inexact information on the derivatives of the objective $f$ up to order $p\geq 2$.
 We are motivated by two particular cases of this problem in the stochastic optimization setting, which we refer to as online and offline settings.
-In the \textit{online setting} we assume that $f(\mathbf{x})$ is given as
+In the \textit{online setting} we assume that $f(x)$ is given as

-where the random variable $\xi$ is sampled from distribution $\mathcal{D}$ and an optimization procedure has access only to stochastic realizations of the function $f(\mathbf{x} ; \xi)$ via its high-order derivatives.
+where the random variable $\xi$ is sampled from a distribution $\mathcal{D}$, and an optimization procedure has access only to stochastic realizations of the function $f( x ; \xi)$ via its higher-order derivatives up to the order $p \ge 2$.
 In the \textit{offline} setting the function $f$ has \textit{finite-sum} form:

-with available derivatives of the order $p \ag{ \ge 2}$ for each function $f_i$.
+with available derivatives of the order $p \ge 2$ for each function $f_i$.
 Clearly, the offline setting can be considered as a particular case of the online setting if we set $\xi$ to be uniformly distributed over $i=1,...,m$.
-At the same time, we distinguish these two settings since the analysis of the proposed methods in the second setting can be made under different assumptions.
+At the same time, we distinguish these two settings since the analysis of the proposed methods in the second setting can be made under weaker assumptions.